Sesame Ginger Pasta Salad

 In a small skillet, over medium heat, toast the sesame seeds, about two minutes or until they’ve turned a light brown.
 Set them aside.

-To the ginger juice, add the mustard, vinegar, sesame oil, sugar, and soy sauce.
+To a small mixing bowl add the ginger paste, mustard, vinegar, sesame oil, sugar, and soy sauce.
 Whisk all the ingredients together until the dressing is smooth.
+Set aside.

-In a large mixing bowl combine the cooked pasta, snow peas, diced pepper, chopped celery, and the dressing.
+In a large mixing bowl combine the cooked pasta, snow peas, diced pepper, sliced green onions, and the dressing.

 Toss until everything is coated, and then put it in the refrigerator to chill.
 Serve cold, making sure to toss everything again right before hand.

 Just before plating, top with garnish (if desired).